muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 appropriate for the task of representing a `Blob` value in Perl land.

-Perl can natively represent a `Text` string as a Perl string either whose UTF8 flag is true or all of whose octets are in the range 0..127.
+Perl can natively represent a `Text` string as a Perl string either whose UTF8 flag is true or all of whose octets are in the set 0..127.

 Perl has a native dedicated unlimited-size-array-of-generic-members type such that each array value is natively represented by a Perl